mdillondc/terminal-ai/README.md

 > --file document.pdf
 > What are the main conclusions?

-# Enable text-to-speech
+# Switch to OpenAI model (expect raw errors for restricted features)
-> --tts
+> --model gpt-5
-> Tell me a joke
+> Tell me about quantum computing
-# The joke will be spoken aloud

 # Exit the application
 > quit